mbeckh/msvc-common/actions/README.md

 Run a clang-tidy analysis on the sources of one or multiple projects.
 The analysis can run in parallel for multiple configurations or platforms.
 Results are stored in the file `.mbeckh/clang-tidy-<id>.log`.
 To send the aggregated results to Codacy, please use the action [`analyze-report`](#report-code-quality).

+Analysis is performed for files with the extensions `.c`, `.cc`, `.cpp` and `.cxx`.
+Code in the folders `lib/`, `msvc-common` and `test/` is excluded from analysis by default.
+The action also evaluates any global excludes from the file [`.codacy.yml`](https://support.codacy.com/hc/en-us/articles/115002130625-Codacy-Configuration-File) in the project root folder.
+You MAY specify additional excludes for the engine `clang-tidy` which are also taken into account.

 Example:
 ~~~yml